-I had planned to make a shirt for D to wear.
+I had planned to make a shirt for our son to wear.
 One of my birthday traditions.
 I was thinking simple Creeper face.
 He was thinking something more elaborate featuring Steve.
 The week before the party I came across a t-shirt in Target that was perfect (and on sale – double win) so I purchased it instead.
 He wore it proudly to school on his actual birthday, to his party a couple of days later, and has many, many times since.
 It’s definitely a favorite.

 After our bounce time ended, we headed to one of the party rooms to celebrate.
 I did “splurge” on fun green containers from the dollar store and made cute little name cards for each of the foods.
 The individually wrapped cheese and apple slices made for quick & easy distribution to the kids.
 I tried to find snack size pretzel bags for the same reason, but no luck.
 The staff at our party location were great in helping quickly give a few of the pretzel sticks to each of the kids that wanted some.

 In lieu of our typical cupcakes, I decided to try something different – with the birthday boy’s approval, of course.
-We swung by the donut store closest to our house and D helped me pick a mix of glazed, chocolate iced, and chocolate iced with sprinkles plus a few donut holes.
+We swung by the donut store closest to our house and he helped me pick a mix of glazed, chocolate iced, and chocolate iced with sprinkles plus a few donut holes.
 I quickly stacked them into a pyramid-ish (is that a word?) shape and added the ‘7’ candle.

 It was an easy hit with all the kids.
-Everyone found favorite donut somewhere in the mix.
+Everyone found a favorite donut somewhere in the mix.

 As all of our friends said good-bye, they each took a Creeper goodie bag with them.
 I did a mix of green bags for the boys and pink bags for the girls simply for fun.
-All of the bags contained the same items: a “diamond” (Ring Pop), a mini Rubik’s cube, a Minecraft sticker I created, and a pearler bead necklace made by D.
+All of the bags contained the same items: a “diamond” (Ring Pop), a mini Rubik’s cube, a Minecraft sticker I created, and a pearler bead necklace made by my son.

 All in all it was a fun morning and we had one very happy, very sweaty, very tired birthday boy.
 Success.